guolindev/PermissionX/README.md

     }
 ```

-## permission-support
+## Permission-Support

-If your app is still not ready for AndroidX, you need to use permission-support library instead.
-The API of permission-support library is completely same as PermissionX, except declare another dependency in your build.gradle file.
+If your app is still not ready for AndroidX, you need to use Permission-Support library instead.
+The API of Permission-Support library is completely same as PermissionX, except declare another dependency in your build.gradle file.

 ```groovy
 dependencies {